Landscaping, Plants

 Where to Plant?

-You should plant your Hydrangea Limelight in an area that gets full morning sunlight and is shaded for the rest of the day.
+You should plant your Limelight Hydrangea in an area that gets full morning sunlight and is shaded for the rest of the day.
 As I mentioned earlier, the spot where we planted ours met these requirements perfectly.
 I think that is why we are seeing it thrive with big beautiful blooms.

 Keep in mind that if you are in a colder climate, Hydrangeas require more sunlight.
 So if you live in a northern state, you should plant it where it receives at least 8 hours of full sun.